Jung Sung-ryong: Seongnam Ilhwa Chunma

 Jung celebrating Seongnam Ilhwa Chunma's 2010 AFC Champions League title with his teammates.

 In February 2008 after Kim Yong-dae enlisted in Gwangju Sangmu, Seongnam Ilhwa Chunma scouted Jung to replace Kim.
 Jung attempted to negotiate with Pohang, but left the club with a year left on his contract.

 Jung played as the first-choice goalkeeper for Seongnam.
 Seongnam conceded the least goals in the 2008 regular season due to his immediate effect.

 He still kept his place as a starter after Kim returned from Sangmu in 2009.
 He left a memorable game by changing his role to an outfield player just before the penalty shoot-out in the 2009 K League Championship.
 He missed Seongnam's third shot in the shoot-out, but they won the game.

 While contributing to winning the 2010 AFC Champions League title, he played all twelve matches from the group stage to the final and kept five clean sheets.
-He also participated in the 2010 FIFA Club World Cup.
+He also participated in the 2010 FIFA Club World Cup making 3 appearances in the tournament.